AliceO2Group/analysis-framework/docs/basics-usage/JsonConfigs.md

 In the above example of json file, in the `pseudorapidity-density` section (line 37 to 44), you can see the different values of the configurables, `maxDCAZ` is now 3.2 for instance.
 You can also specify the type of data you are processing with the flags `processRun2` `processRun3` and `isMC`.

-Another very useful thing is that inside this file you can provide a list of aod files to analyse, as you can see the line 10 `"aod-file": "@inputs-sim.txt"` means that the workflow will analyse the all the files contained in the txt file `inputs-sim.txt`, with one file name per line.
+Another very useful thing is that inside this file you can provide a list of aod files to analyse, as you can see the line 10 `"aod-file-private": "@inputs-sim.txt"` means that the workflow will analyse the all the files contained in the txt file `inputs-sim.txt`, with one file name per line.

 ## How to give this json file to the workflow